minhhoccode111/inventory-application-top/README.md

 - Used **Something 1**
 - Learned how to something 0
 - Learned how to something 1
-- A more detail note about how I solve this project without looking at MDN Express Tutorial again can be found [here](NOTE.md)
+- A more detail note about how I solve this can be found [here](NOTE.md)

 ## **Getting Started**